All commands should be documented, so users can locate a command

 For commands written or installed by individual users (such as

-the shell scripts you write), the users should add the following
+the shell scripts you write), the users may need add the following

 to their login scripts (assuming their man page repository is